angrysky56/llada_gui_new/README.md

 - PyQt6
 - PyTorch 2.0 or later
 - Transformers 4.38.2
-- CUDA-capable GPU with at least 10GB memory (for optimal performance)
+- CUDA-capable GPU with at least 16GB memory (maybe enough)
 - CPU-only mode is also supported (slower but works on any machine)

 ## Installation